-Clause 50.3 is designed to provide a powerful motivation on the contractor to submit a programme which contains the information required by the contract.
-If the programme is not submitted by the due date then one quarter of the price for work done to date should be retained.
+Clause 50.3 is designed to provide a powerful motivation for the contractor to submit a programme which contains the information required by the contract.
+The clause imposes a test to determine whether a quarter of the price for work done to date should be retained.
+The test for withholding this retention is one of submission of a programme by the contractor, not acceptance by the project manager.